FAQs: Car Accidents

 IF THE DRIVER WHO HIT ME WAS WORKING AT THE TIME, CAN I SUE HIS EMPLOYER?

+Yes, you can sue the driver’s employer.
+Under Georgia law, an employer can be held legally responsible for any negligent acts committed by an employee that are committed while the employee is acting within the “scope and course” of his or her employment.
 Keep in mind: An employer may try to evade liability by arguing that the person was not an employee but an independent contractor or that the employee was “off the clock” when the accident occurred.
 A lawyer with experience in holding companies accountable for the negligence of their employees will know how to counter these arguments.

 HOW LONG CAN I WAIT BEFORE I FILE A CAR ACCIDENT LAWSUIT IN GEORGIA?

 Generally speaking, a person will have two years from the date of an injury to bring a personal injury lawsuit in Georgia.
 In other words, two years from the date of your accident or from the date you discovered the injuries that you suffered in the accident.
 This is called the “statute of limitations.”
 If you wait more than two years to file a legal action, then your claim may be time-barred.
 There are only a few exceptions that apply to this rule.
 Additionally, if you sue a government entity in Georgia – for instance, a government worker hit your car, or a defective road caused your accident – then you may also have to meet certain notice requirements that require action even sooner than within two years.
 Time limits and deadlines must be met in car accident cases.
 A lawyer will help you to meet all of these deadlines and make sure that your case progresses as smoothly as possible.

 IF I’M PARTIALLY TO BLAME FOR CAUSING MY CAR CRASH, CAN I STILL RECOVER COMPENSATION?